-Y Fronts Underwear – Popular Jockey Mens Briefs & More
+Y Fronts Underwear UK – Popular Jockey Mens Briefs / Pants

-Y Fronts were first sold in the UK in 1938.
+Y Fronts or more affectionately tighty whities were first sold in the UK in 1938.
 They were originally created earlier in the 1930s in the USA.
 1934 to be precise, although they did not officially go on sale until 1935.
 Over there, they are called Jockey Briefs or Jockey Shorts, named after the company that manufactures them – Jockey.

-(Note: The Jockey Retro Range has 6 colour options to choose from – Azure Turquoise (light blue – shown), Fuchsia (red – shown), Mandarin (orange), Navy (dark blue), Pistachio (Green), Powder Pink.
-Click on the retro image to shop for the other colour options.)
+(Note: The Jockey Retro Range is available in trunk form and has 3 colour options to choose from – Fuchsia (shown, more of a dark pink, and closest shade to red available), Navy (dark blue), and Powder Pink.
+Click on the retro image to shop for all colour options.)